Code-dot-mil/code.mil/src/write-good-oss-documentation.md

 - Provide guidelines for respect, courtesy, etc. in CONTRIBUTING.md or a "Code of Conduct" file.
 - If your project uses multiple languages and skills, you might mention which specific language a potential contributor needs to work on this skill.
 Otherwise, they may start a task they expect only requires HTML and Javascript but quickly realizes they need some Ruby knowledge or something else the lack of which turns a "small" and "easy" issue into something prohibitive and discouraging.

+## Writing and Reviewing Pull Requests

+### Reviewing Pull Requests

+Part of this is making sure the PR follows our own documentation, policies, and procedures.

+It is always okay to say "no."

+If the answer is "not yet," see Responding to Pull Requests.

+### Responding to Pull Requests

+- Thank the contributor.
+- If you're not accepting the PR, explain why in detail.
+Link to any relevant documentation.
+- If not accepting the PR, provide clear feedback so they can continue working
+- Provide feedback, even if you're accepting the PR without changes

+### Tips

+- Respond promptly
+- Respond, period.
+Repos with lists of unanswered PRs look bad and uninviting.

-EVERYTHING BELOW THIS IS FOR FORMATTING REFERENCE AND SHOULD BE DELETED
+EVERYTHING BELOW THIS IS FOR FORMATTING REFERENCE AND SHOULD BE DELETED EVERYTHING BELOW THIS IS FOR FORMATTING REFERENCE AND SHOULD BE DELETED EVERYTHING BELOW THIS IS FOR FORMATTING REFERENCE AND SHOULD BE DELETED

 There are a few steps you will need to take to open source any project.
 Some of these steps are more administrative, and some involve adding things to your codebase.
 If you're not sure if you can open source your project, checkout our [getting started](/getting-started.html) workflow.